 Research has shown “Bed rest for 2–7 days is worse than placebo” and according to the Cochrane review of 20051 “There is high quality evidence that advice to rest in bed is less effective than advice to stay active for people with acute simple LBP.”

-What happens when I do have bed rest
+What happens when I stay in bed for too long?

 Who should be prescribed bed rest?